-- Our systems that support safeguarding, including Guidance for Safer Working Practice, the role of the designated safeguarding lead (DSL), the behaviour policy, and the safeguarding response to pupils who go missing from education. - The early support process and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment. - The process for making referrals to Kirklees children's services duty and advice and for statutory assessments that may follow a referral, including the role they might be expected to play.
+- Our systems to support safeguarding, include Guidance for Safer Working Practice, the role of the designated safeguarding lead (DSL), the behaviour policy, and the safeguarding response to pupils who go missing from education. - The early support process includes identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment.

+- The process for making referrals to Kirklees children's services duty and advice and for statutory assessments that may follow a referral, including the role they might be expected to play.
 (Fig 1 page 10) illustrates the procedure to follow if you have concerns about a child's welfare.
 Wherever possible, speak to the DSL, deputy DSL, or head teacher (in the absence of a DSL) first to agree on a course of action.
-In the absence of a DSL or head teacher being available, staff must not delay in directly contacting the duty and advice team or the police if they believe a child is at immediate risk of significant harm. - We work in partnership with other agencies in the best interests of the children.
+In the absence of a DSL or head teacher being available, staff must not delay directly contacting the duty and advice team or the police if they believe a child is at immediate risk of significant harm. - Working in partnership with other agencies in the best interests of the children.
 Requests for service to children's social care duty and advice team should (wherever possible) be made by the designated safeguarding lead.
-Where a pupil already has a child protection social worker, we will immediately contact the social worker involved or in their absence, the team manager of the child protection social worker. - What to do if they identify a safeguarding issue or a pupil tells them they are being abused or neglected, including specific issues such as female genital mutilation (FGM), and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - In school procedures for recording any cause for concerns and passing information on to DSLs in accordance with school's recording systems.
+Where a pupil already has a child protection social worker, we will immediately contact the social worker involved or in their absence, the team manager of the child protection social worker. - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), child criminal exploitation (CCE), female genital mutilation (FGM) and radicalisation. - What to do if they identify a safeguarding issue or a pupil tells them they are being abused or neglected, including specific issues such as child exploitation or female genital mutilation (FGM), and how to maintain an appropriate level of confidentiality while liaising with relevant professionals. - In-school procedures for recording any cause for concerns and passing information on to DSLs following the school's recording systems.